-- Basic Housing and Visitation Basic housing and visitation costs include the cost of non-program specific MSP salaries, as well as certain other housing related costs incurred at MSP, CMCF, and SMCI. - Education and Training Education and training costs include the cost of programspecific salaries for the following programs: Adult Basic Education, Alcohol and Drug, Vocational Education, Pre-Release, Recreation, and Life Skills Program, as well as specific costs of educational materials and facilities for MSP, CMCF, and SMCI. - Food Costs Direct purchases of food and supplies are recorded by facility.
+- Basic Housing and Visitation Basic housing and visitation costs include the cost of non-program specific MSP salaries, as well as certain other housing related costs incurred at MSP, CMCF, and SMCI. - Education and Training Education and training costs include the cost of programspecific salaries for the following programs: Adult Basic Education, Alcohol and Drug, Vocational Education, Pre-Release, Recreation, and Life Skills Program, as well as specific costs of educational materials, equipment, and facilities for MSP, CMCF, and SMCI. - Food Costs Food costs include both direct purchases of food and supplies and the costs associated with preparation.
+Food costs also include amounts paid for management costs of food service plus the value of food produced in farming operations that is consumed by MDOC inmates.
 Certain purchases received at the main warehouse locations at MSP are subsequently transferred to other locations, including food produced by MSP farming operations.
-An overall average food cost per day amount was determined since records showing the value of food transfers are not consistent. - Farming Costs MSP maintains a prison operated farm in Sunflower County, Mississippi.
-The costs of agricultural products produced by the farm, net of the value of products sold within the system, are included in farming costs.
-Costs representing the value of food produced have been allocated to facilities which consume the goods on the basis of inmate days at each facility to total inmate days.
-The excess of farm costs over goods produced of approximately \$873,000 has been allocated to facilities which house inmates employed in farm operations.
+An overall average food cost per day was determined since records showing the value of food transfers are not consistent. - Farming Costs MSP maintains a prison operated farm in Sunflower County, Mississippi.
+Farming costs include operating costs net of revenues derived from sales to outside parties and the value of food produced which is consumed by MDOC inmates.